Skip to content

 Adding a New List Resource#

-List resources in the Terraform AWS Provider allow users to retrieve and manage collections of AWS resources.
+List Resources in the Terraform AWS Provider allow users to retrieve and manage collections of AWS resources.

-Each list resource should be submitted for review individually.
+Each List Resource should be submitted for review individually.
 Pull requests containing multiple list resources or other resources are more difficult to review, and maintainers will typically request that they be split into separate submissions.

 Prerequisites#